High-Quality Entity Segmentation and Grounding: Related Work

-\paragraph{Image Segmentation.} Significant advancements~\cite{long2015fully,chen2017deeplab,zhao2017pyramid,he2017mask,liu2018path,wang2019solo,tian2020conditional,kirillov2019panopticfpn,li2020fully,wang2021max,cheng2022masked} have been made in image segmentation~\cite{yu2018methods,hafiz2020survey,kirillov2019panoptic,qi2019amodal,shen2022high,li2022deep} in recent years, with numerous methods and techniques emerging to address the various challenges of class-aware prediction.
-Another line of image segmentation focuses on the generalization ability to unseen categories or image domains in a class-agnostic manner, as seen in methods like SAM~\cite{kirillov2023segment} or entity segmentation~\cite{qi2021open,qi2023high,qi2023aims}.
-While these methods exhibit good generalization ability, they cannot associate images with natural language prompts.
-To enhance versatility, this paper aims to facilitate generalized entity segmentation from complex text prompts with the assistance of large language models.
+\textbf{Open Image Segmentation.} Another line of image segmentation focuses on the generalization ability to unseen categories or image domains in a class-agnostic manner, as seen in methods like SAM~\cite{kirillov2023segment} or entity segmentation~\cite{qi2021open,qi2023high,qi2023aims}.
+Combined with class-agnostic segmentation results, some open-vocabulary segmentation (OVS)~\cite{li2022language,ghiasi2021open,zhou2022maskclip,wu2023towards,xu2023side,sun2024clip} refers to the task of segmenting images into several regions while assigning to each region a potentially \textit{unlimited or even open set} of the object category.
+For example, Grounded-SAM~\cite{ren2024grounded} and Grounded-HQ-SAM~\cite{ke2024segment} prompt the open-vocabulary box-level proposals generated from Ground-DINO~\cite{liu2025grounding} for mask prediction.
+Although these methods exhibit good generalizability, they cannot associate images with natural language prompts.
+To enhance versatility, our aim is to facilitate generalized entity segmentation from complex text prompts using large language models.
+Compared to the open-vocabulary segmentation methods, our approach is more adaptable to longer user prompts.
+This is achieved by employing a class-agnostic segmentation followed by open-vocabulary classification.

-\paragraph{Large Multimodal Model.} Large language models (LLMs) have demonstrated remarkable versatility and capabilities across various tasks.
-Built upon the strengths of LLMs, large multimodal models (LMMs) aim to integrate multimodal skills to achieve versatility across diverse domains, including language, vision, and other modalities.
-Notable contributions from models such as LLaVA~\cite{liu2023llava,liu2023improvedllava}, InstructBLIP~\cite{dai2023instructblip}, and MiniGPT-4~\cite{zhu2023minigpt4} enable the generation of textual responses from both image and text inputs by instruction tuning pre-trained LLMs.
-However, these methods are not able for region-specific pixel-level visual grounding.